-This network command is used to change and view the ARP table, which contains the mappings between the IP address and the MAC address.
-It only sees the connections in our local area network segment (LAN), so it could be called “low level”.
-However, it’s used to discover what machines are directly connected to our host or what machines we are connected to.
-It is a diagnostic tool, and sometimes it can be interesting to monitor it in order to discard ARP Poisoning attacks, which are one of the most common forms of phishing attacks in local networks.
+This network command is used to modify and see the ARP table, which collects mappings between the IP address and MAC address.
+It only sees connections in your local area network (LAN) segment, so it could be called “low-level.”
+However, it is useful to find out which machines have been connected directly with your host or which machines you connected to.
+It is a diagnostic tool, and sometimes it can be interesting to monitor it by ruling out ARP Poisoning attacks that are one of the most common forms of spoofing attacks on local networks.

-With Pandora FMS, a common integration is to check on some hosts, if the IP and MAC connection is always the same.
-If it suddenly changes, it is because a host on the network is impersonating another.
+With Pandora FMS, a common integration is to verify, on some hosts, that the IP and MAC correspondence is always the same.
+If it suddenly changes, it is because some network host is impersonating another.